College of Engineering Career Fairs

 - Besides visiting company websites, check Handshake, LinkedIn, Glassdoor and news articles or blog posts to find up-to-date information on the companies you are interested in speaking with.

-- The more you know about your target employers, the more confidence you will have when meeting them at the career fair!
+- The more you know about your target employers, the more confidence you will have when meeting them at the fair!

 Prepare an elevator pitch